-In Theorem~\ref{thm:MainTh1}, we proved that the existence of a descent implies the existence of a hyperelliptic descent except possibly if $g$ is odd and $G \cong \CG_{2 n}$ with $n$ odd.
-We divide the issue of explicit descent in four categories: \begin{enumerate} \item If $\overline{G}$ is tamely cyclic and non trivial, we can then use arithmetic dihedral invariants to give criteria for the existence of a hyperelliptic descent and calculate the descent if this obstruction vanishes.
-This is Section \ref{subsec:hypdescent}. \item If $g$ is odd and $G \cong \CG_{2n}$ with $n$ odd, we show in Section \ref{subsec:nonhypdescent} that the curve always descend explicitly and we give couterexamples to hyperelliptic descent in Section \ref{section:counter}. \item If $\overline{G}$ is trivial, we give in Section \ref{subsec:trivial} a heuristic `generic' method based on the covariant method developed in \cite{lrs}. \item If $\overline{G}$ is not tamely cyclic, then~\cite[Theorem 5.4]{huggins} shows that a descent always exists; we leave the explicit descent in this case unsolved for $g>3$. \end{enumerate}
+In what follows, we let $\Xm$ denote a hyperelliptic curve over $K$ of type $(i,n,m)$ whose field of moduli for the extension $K | k$ equals $k$.
+In Theorem~\ref{thm:MainTh1}, we have proved that the existence of a descent implies the existence of a hyperelliptic descent except possibly if both $n$ and $g$ are odd.
+We now accordingly divide the issue of explicit descent into three cases. \begin{enumerate}[(i)] \item In the case where $n > 1$, Section~\ref{sec:hypdescobs} shows how to express the hyperelliptic descent obstruction in terms of the homogeneous dihedral invariants.
+Moreover, we discuss in Section~\ref{sec:exphypdesc} how to calculate a hyperelliptic descent explicitly if this obstruction vanishes. \item In the case where $n$ and $g$ are both odd, Section~\ref{sec:nonhypdescent} shows that the curve always descends, though perhaps not hyperelliptically.
+Moreover, we discuss how to calculate such a descent explicitly. \item In the case where $n = 1$, Section~\ref{sec:trivial} gives a generic method to calculate the (hyperelliptic) descent obstruction, and a corresponding descent if this obstruction vanishes.
+Its main approach is based on the covariant method developed in~\cite{lrs}. \end{enumerate}

+To conclude these considerations, we show in Section~\ref{sec:counter} how essentially all counterexamples to (hyperelliptic) descent can be constructed.